Our approach

 We practice Non-Violent Communication in our groups which coincides with IPNB and the need to develop healthy communication skills, stimulating neuroplasticity in the pre-frontal cortex, and healing the brain.
 For more information, please visit:

-Heated Vinyasa Flow Yoga is offered by Greener Postures Yoga and included in our monthly fee.
-Increased energy and stamina; improved muscle tone, digestion, and concentration; and enhanced relaxation and ability to deal with life’s daily stresses are among the benefits of this practice style.
+Movement and breathing is practiced regularly to promote increased energy and stamina; improved muscle tone, digestion, and concentration; and enhanced relaxation and ability to deal with life’s daily stresses.